 Participants are expected to be courteous, respectful guests and considerate of others.
 When staying in residence, participants will be expected to follow the Residence Hall rules.
 Participant will be expected to make his/her own bed, help to keep the room tidy, and leave the bathroom, shower and toilets clean.
 Participants must be in their respective rooms with lights out by 11:00 p.m. on weekdays, and by 11:30 p.m. on weekends.
 Quiet hours are between 11:30 p.m. and 7:00 a.m.

 Parent/Guardian Accommodation & Attendance at MMB:

-Parents and guardians planning to accompany their child are responsible for their own accommodation arrangements as parents may not be able to stay with their child in the SLPC.
-Contact Project Manager for more information.
+Parents and guardians planning to accompany their child are responsible for their own accommodation arrangements.
+Parents and guardians are not allowed to stay in Residence Hall or visit unannounced.

-Parents are not permitted to attend academic scheduled activities (i.e. private lessons, chamber coaching sessions).
-Master classes are open (there is a sitting area designated for parents/guests).
-We also invite parents to attend any of the public events (concerts) during the program.
+Parents are not permitted to attend academic activities (these include attending private lessons, chamber coaching sessions).
+We invite parents to attend master classes (space permitting in designed guest seating rows) and any of the public event concerts during the program.